NicolasLagaillardie/mpst_rust_github/artifact.md

 This command outputs the file `Adder_generated.rs` at the root of the `scribble-java` directory.
-We then move this file from the `scribble-java` folder to the `examples` subfolder of the `mpst_rust_github` folder containing `MultiCrusty`.
+We then move this file from the `scribble-java` folder to the `examples` subfolder of the `mpst_rust_github` folder containing `Mpanon`.

-Now, you can move into the `mpst_rust_github` folder and open this file using your preferred editor program before testing the protocol directly with `MultiCrusty`.
+Now, you can move into the `mpst_rust_github` folder and open this file using your preferred editor program before testing the protocol directly with `Mpanon`.

-From this point we assume that you will remain in the `MultiCrusty` repository.
+From this point we assume that you will remain in the `Mpanon` repository.

 ```sh
 cargo run --example="Adder_generated" --features=baking